 onbehavior only on the primary server.

-remote_write- The database will return "success" to a client when the WAL record has been sent to the operating system for writing to the WAL on the replicas, but before confirmation that the record has actually been persisted to disk.
+remote_write- The database returns "success" to a client when the WAL record has been sent to the operating system for writing to the WAL on the replicas, but before confirmation that the record has actually been persisted to disk.
 This is basically asynchronous commit except it waits for the replicas as well as the primary.
 In practice, the extra wait time incurred waiting for the replicas significantly decreases replication lag.

 remote_apply- Requires confirmation that the WAL records have been written to the WAL and applied to the databases on all replicas.
 This provides the strongest consistency of any of the

 synchronous_commitoptions.
-In this mode, replicas will always reflect the latest state of the primary, and the concept of replication lag (see Replication Diagnostics) is basically non-existent.
+In this mode, replicas always reflect the latest state of the primary, and the concept of replication lag (see Replication Diagnostics) is basically non-existent.

 This matrix visualizes the level of consistency each mode provides:

 |Mode||WAL Sent to OS (Primary)||WAL Persisted (Primary)||WAL Sent to OS (Primary + Replicas)||WAL Persisted (Primary + Replicas)||Transaction Applied (Primary + Replicas)|